Ibrahim Boubacar Keïta: President of Mali

 Keïta again ran for president in the July–August 2013 presidential election and was considered a front-runner.
 He won the election in a second round of voting, defeating Soumaïla Cissé, and was sworn in by the Supreme Court of Mali as president on 4 September 2013.

 Keïta had vowed to prioritize ability rather than political considerations when appointing ministers, and on 5 September 2013 he appointed a technocrat, banking official Oumar Tatam Ly, as prime minister.
 After Oumar Tatam Ly's resignation, Keïta appointed Moussa Mara (5 April 2014 to 9 January 2015) and Modibo Keita (9 January 2015 to 7 April 2017).
 Upon Keita's resignation, Soumeylou Boubéye Maïga was appointed prime minister (31 December 2017 – 18 April 2019) but resigned on 18 April 2019 amid public protests following the Ogossagou massacre.
 Keita named Boubou Cissé as Maïga's replacement on 22 April.

 Throughout his presidency, Keïta worked tirelessly to strengthen democracy and seek peace with the rebels and bring stability in Mali as the Mali War continued onward.
 He was unwavering in his determination for national dialogue and reconciliation with parties across the country whilst leading efforts against insurgents and terrorists during his presidency.
-Another challenge during his tenure in office was the infrastructure since income was low is undiversified and vulnerable to commodity fluctuations.
+Another challenge during his tenure in office was that the infrastructure, since income was low, was not diversified and vulnerable to commodity fluctuations.
 As the president of Mali poverty would decrease from 94% to 80.50% when his presidency ended in the 2020 Malian coup d'état.
 The cause for this was a 50 million dollar agreement with the World Bank to protect poor Malians and to boost the Country’s recovery from crisis.
 The agreement with the world bank will support emergency recovery programs in the country’s Sustainable Recovery Plan, including strengthening social safety net protection for poor and vulnerable families, deepening controls on budget and transparency, and restoring financial sustainability and investment capacity in the power and water irrigation sectors.
 These activities are part of a broader policy reform agenda being carried out by the Mali Government.

 Këita with Italian President Sergio Mattarella.

 When taking office in 2013 the MLNA had ended ceasefire after government forces opened fire on unarmed protesters.
 Following the attack the MLNA launched an attack on the Malian government.
 Another ceasefire was agreed upon on 20 February 2015 between the Malian government and the northern rebels.
 In March 2020, Malian authorities recorded the country's first coronavirus infections, in two nationals who had recently arrived from France.
 Experts fear the country is particularly exposed to an outbreak because of its jihadist conflict, which first broke out in the north in 2012 and has since engulfed the centre.
 Thousands of soldiers and civilians have died in the Mali war.
 On 18 March, President Keita suspended flights from affected countries, closed schools and banned large public gatherings.
 However planned elections in March–April, which had already been postponed several times for the poor security situation in the country, went ahead as planned.